allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 task.set_progress(100)
 ```

-While the task is running, the WebApp will show the task’s progress indication in the experiment table, next to the
+While the task is running, the WebApp will show the task's progress indication in the experiment table, next to the
-task’s status.
+task's status.
 If a task failed or was aborted, you can view how much progress it had made.

 <div class="max-w-50">